The UpCode program is an internship program in which multiple teams of

 Explore AI-assisted coding for productivity

-Gain mentorship from industry veterans
+Gain insights from experienced coders and industry veterans

 Strengthen your college applications with real project work